tier4/CalibrationTools/sensor/docs/tutorials/tag_based_pnp_calibrator.md

 After setting the options above, change the `/initial_tf` (in the `visualization options`) to `/current_tf` to measure the difference after the calibration.

-The images below show that with the calibrated transformation, the projected pointcloud aligns with the image.
+The images below show that with the calibrated transformation, the projected pointcloud aligns correctly with the image.

 <table>
   <tr>